The Family Dentist You Can Rely on for Dental Crowns & Expert Care in Columbia, SC

-A dental crown procedure usually will require two visits to the dentist.
-First involves an examination and prepping the tooth while the second visit will be installing the new dental crown.
-During your first visit, the dentist will prep your tooth, usually involving drilling and shaping the tooth, then use a putty to create a mold of the tooth requiring the crown.
-This mold is sent off to a lab that will create your new crown.
-You will receive a temporary crown to protect the prepared tooth.
-These are made of acrylic and fixed using a temporary cement.
-During this time, it is important to not eat sticky foods, hard foods, and be careful when flossing.
+A dental crown procedure usually requires two visits to the dentist, the first to examine and prepare the tooth and the second to install the new dental crown.
+During preparation, your dentist will drill and shape the tooth, then use a putty to create a mold of the tooth requiring the crown.
+This mold is sent off to a lab where your new crown will be created.
+In the meantime, you will receive a temporary crown to protect the prepared tooth.
+These are made of acrylic and fixed using temporary cement.
+While you await your permanent crown, it is important to avoid eating sticky or hard foods, and to floss with care.

-Some people feel discomfort or sensitivity with a new crown, especially after the procedure.
+Some people feel discomfort or sensitivity with a new crown, especially immediately following the procedure.
 You may also experience hot and cold sensitivity that may require a toothpaste for sensitive teeth.
-If you have pain when you bite down, you should call your dentist and have them examine the crown for an easy adjustment.
-If a crown falls out due to decaying under the tooth or over time the cement material used to install the crown becomes loos, you should contact your dentist.
-Bacteria can begin to form and cause tooth decay.
-If you lose your crown or it feels loose, contact your dentist.
+If you have pain when you bite down, give us a call and have our dentist examine the crown for an easy adjustment.
+Also, bacteria can begin to form over time, leading to tooth decay.
+This can cause your crown to fall out or the cement material used to install the crown to loosen.
+If this happens, be sure to also schedule an appointment with us.